hzeller/rpi-rgb-led-matrix/README.md

 `--led-rows=32 --led-cols=32 --led-chain=2 --led-multiplexing=1`;

 ```
---led-row-addr-type=<0..1>: 0 = default; 1=AB-addressed panels (Default: 0).
+--led-row-addr-type=<0..2>: 0 = default; 1=AB-addressed panels; 2=direct row select (Default: 0).
 ```

-This option is useful for certain 64x64 panels, that only have an `A` and `B` address line.
+This option is useful for certain 64x64 or 32x16 panels.
+For 64x64 panels, that only have an `A` and `B` address line, you`d use `--led-row-addr-type=1`.
 This is only tested with one panel so far, so if it doesn't work for you, please send a pull request.

+For 32x16 outdoor panels, that have have 4 address line (A, B, C, D), it is
+necessary to use `--led-row-addr-type=2`.

 ```
 --led-brightness=<percent>: Brightness in percent (Default: 100).